Universal deterministic quantum operations in microwave quantum links: Quantum state transfer

 The second effect is the distortion of the wavepacket caused by the waveguide's non-linear dispersion relation, which reduces the probability of absorption by the second node.
 We quantify this distortion by the overlap $|z|^2=\left|\langle \tilde{\xi}(t_p)|\xi(t_p)\rangle\right|^2$ between the distorted photon $\ket{\xi(t_p)}$ that has propagated a time $t_p$ in the real waveguide, and the ideal photon $\ket{\tilde{\xi}(t_p)}$ that would have experienced a similar dynamic in a waveguide with a linear dispersion relation.
 This leads to (cf. App.~\ref{app:dis})

-where we have introduced the curvature of the dispersion relation, $D=\mathrm{d}^2\omega(k)/\mathrm{d}k^2$ at the central frequency $\omega_c$ (in our case $D\approx 10^6\text{m}^2/\text{s}$).
+where we have introduced the curvature of the dispersion relation, $D=\mathrm{d}^2\omega(k)/\mathrm{d}k^2$ at the central frequency $\omega_c$ (in our case $D\approx 10^6\text{m}^2/\text{s}$ for the standard WR90 waveguide used in~\cite{Magnard2020}).
 This formula quantifies the distortion suffered by the photon and also the reduction in the probability of state transfer.
 Note how it scales with the photon bandwidth $1-|z|^2\propto \kappa^4/\eta^4$ (see App.~\ref{app:dis} for further details), indicating that narrow photons cannot ``see'' the curvature of the waveguide's dispersion relation.

+In addition, the main source of decoherence in these systems stems from the qubit decay given by $T_1$.
+In order to quantify this effect, we compute the time during which the qubits are populated, namely, $\tau=\int dt (|q_{1}(t)|^2+|q_2(t)|^2)$, integrated over the whole protocol duration.
+In this manner, the fidelity is reduced by a factor $e^{-\tau/T_1}$.